Griffins Floral Designs

 Smaller Leaves

-In addition to getting skinny and leggy while searching for more light, smaller than usual leaves are other evidence there is inadequate lighting for the plant.
+In addition to getting skinny and leggy while searching for more light, smaller than usual leaves are other evidence of inadequate lighting for the plant.
 If you are not sure the leaves are smaller than they’re supposed to be, compare the new growth with older growth to see if there’s a striking difference in size.

 Leaning